 The class in this race doesn’t compete with the King George on Boxing Day but even so, this is a thrilling race.

 Odds correct at the time of writing and are subject to change.

 Welsh Grand National Betting Offers

-- The best Racing Free Bets will be listed here soon.
+- Check out the best Racing Free Bets !

-- 2017 – (ran in Jan 2018 due to postponement) Raz De Maree – jockey James Bowen, trainer Gavin Cromwell
+- 2017 – (run in Jan 2018 due to postponement) Raz De Maree – jockey James Bowen, trainer Gavin Cromwell

 - 2016 – Native River – jockey Richard Johnson, trainer Colin Tizzard

-- 2015 (ran in Jan 2016 due to postponement) – Mountainous – jockey Jamie Moore, trainer Kerry Lee
+- 2015 (run in Jan 2016 due to postponement) – Mountainous – jockey Jamie Moore, trainer Kerry Lee

 - 2014 – Emperor’s Choice – jockey Aiden Coleman, trainer Venetia Williams